clvLabs/grblCommander/README.md

 * Zig-zag pattern
     * A couple tests to calculate feed and speed
     * Based on [this article](http://www.precisebits.com/tutorials/calibrating_feeds_n_speeds.htm)
+* DUMMY
+    * A test meant to be used as a sandbox

 **PLEASE read the test code thoroughly before executing ANY of the tests**